tkhenghong/snsChatFlutter/README.md

 6g.
 Select Team and your preferred Provisioning Profile.
 6h.
 Select Capabilities(Optional)
 7. Press Play button to start running the app in simulator/real device.

+Remember, 3 types of mode is available for Android development of Flutter, which are debug, profile and release.

+Build app icons for Android & iOS:
+Requirement:
+1. Have a app icon with resolution of 1024 x 1024 (1:1) with PNG file format.

+Steps:
+1. At project root directory, put the file into app_icon directory.
+1a.
+NOTE: You may put different icons for different types of environments.
+The APK built with different environments will show different type of icons.
+2. Duplicate your app icon into 3 icons named app_icon_dev.png, app_icon_integration.png and app_icon_production.png to overwrite the defaults.
+3. Then, you can start build the APK files with different icons and environments.
+Normally, the app can be built using

+Execute the following command to build app icon into Android & iOS projects:
+1. flutter pub run flutter_launcher_icons:main -f flutter_launcher_icons-development.yaml (Build app icon with app_icon_dev.png file)
+2. flutter pub run flutter_launcher_icons:main -f flutter_launcher_icons-integration.yaml (Build app icon with app_icon_integration.png file)
+3. flutter pub run flutter_launcher_icons:main -f flutter_launcher_icons-production.yaml (Build app icon with app_icon_production.png file)

+Available Arguments for --flavor command:
+1. development
+2. integration
+3. production

+NOTE: These arguments are accepted by the tool by reading flutter_launcher_icons-<ARGUMENT_OF_FLAVOR>.yaml file.

+Flutter Deployment Commands:
+flutter run (Default)

+flutter run --flavor development (Use development app icon in debug mode) flutter run --flavor development --profile (Use development app icon in profile mode) flutter run --flavor development --release (Use development app icon in release mode)

+flutter run --flavor integration (Use integration app icon in debug mode) flutter run --flavor integration --profile (Use integration app icon in profile mode) flutter run --flavor integration --release (Use integration app icon in release mode)

+flutter run --flavor production (Use production app icon in debug mode) flutter run --flavor production --profile (Use production app icon in profile mode) flutter run --flavor production --release (Use production app icon in release mode)